MAlshurbaji/TRUST-Seg/README.md

 └── ensemble_masks_3D/
 ```

-Use `configs/isles22.yaml` and `configs/brats19.yaml` for full experiments. `configs/isles22_sample.yaml` is a one-epoch smoke-test configuration for the included sample files; it is not the paper split.
+Use `configs/isles22.yaml` and `configs/brats19.yaml` for full experiments.

 ## Preprocessing